 Travelling with friends, family or a partner is always wonderful, but travelling solo is something everyone should experience at least once.
-With my own solo travels taking me to Egypt, Australia, Guatemala and more destinations, here I’ve shared a few of the things I’ve learnt along the way.
+With my own solo travels taking me to Egypt, Australia, Guatemala and more destinations, here I’ve shared a few things I’ve learned and some tips for travelling solo.

 1. It’s easier to make friends than I thought

 It may be called ‘solo travel’, but I found that I was never really alone.
 By staying in hostels, joining group tours and the occasional day tour, I met plenty of other travellers from around the world.
 Many of whom were also travelling solo.